Every page on your site comes with a built in top banner and footer.

 Imitation is the sincerest form of flattery

-Now we can look for a block with a similar name and soon find a "Quote Block" in the top row of blocks allowed in a Left Sidebar Layout, Two Column Layout, or Centered One Column Layout.
+Now we can look for a block with a similar name and soon find a "Quote Block" in the blocks available within the Left Sidebar Layout, Two Column Layout, and Centered One Column Layout.

 Deconstructing a Page